Skip to main content

 Use this checklist to decide faster

-Choose Proxyman if you debug iOS devices daily and the native macOS experience is the priority.
+Choose Proxyman if you debug iOS or Android devices daily and prefer a native GUI desktop experience.

-Choose APXY if any part of your workflow runs on Linux, in CI, or in Docker.
+Choose APXY if any part of your workflow runs headlessly in CI, Docker, or SSH.

-Choose APXY if you use AI coding agents like Claude Code, Cursor, or Codex.
+Choose APXY if you use AI coding agents like Claude Code, Cursor, or Codex in automated or server environments.

 Choose APXY if replay, diff, and reusable debugging artifacts matter to your team.